How to Start a BakeryLast updated on 8/07/2018

 6. Ordering Equipment for Your Bakery

 The equipment that your bakery will need depends on what type of baked goods you will be preparing.
-For example, you may need a range to prepare ganaches and jams for your cakes.
+For example, you may need specific pastry supplies to create different types of baked goods in your kitchen.
 But, if you're focusing on baking fresh bread, you may not need one.
 While the specific equipment may change depending on the size and type of your bakery, there are several purposes you need to fill:

 - Dough Preparation: This includes equipment like commercial mixers, work tables for kneading, dough dividers, dough sheeters, and dough scales.
 You may also need holding cabinets, proofing cabinets, retarder/proofer combos, and refrigerators to prepare your dough.